-Both our Energy and Mood can be improved with good breathing practices.
-Focusing on our breath, and ensuring we are breathing deeply, from the diaphragm not the upper chest, means we increase our oxygen levels.
-This oxygen is absorbed by the red blood cells and transported around our body to all of our organs.
+Both our energy and mood can be improved with good breathing practices.
+Focusing on our breath, and ensuring we are breathing deeply, from the diaphragm rather than the upper chest, means we increase our oxygen levels.
+This oxygen is absorbed by the red blood cells and transported around our body to all of the organs.
 More oxygen means more energy.
-Focusing, in a gentle way on our breath, also means we can stop the stressful thoughts that can race around in our minds.
-Yoga breathing (Pranayama) is particularly effecctive and easy to do – anytime, anywhere.
+Focusing in a gentle way on our breath, also means we can stop the stressful thoughts that can race around in our minds.
+Yoga breathing (Pranayama) is particularly effective and easy to do – anytime, anywhere.

 ALTERNATE NOSTRIL BREATHING